oreogunlude/Shopper-Helper/README.md

 ## Challenges we ran into

-We faced problems communicating with each other to figure out a time every member was available to work on the project
+We faced problems communicating with each other to figure out a time every member was available to work on the project.

 ## Accomplishments that we're proud of